 How Mandatory Spending Affects the Economy

 With over half the entire budget dedicated to mandatory programs, the Federal government was restricted in spending on programs to revive the economy, such as education, business loans, and even infrastructure.
-In the long run, the high level of mandatory spending means rigid and unresponsive fiscal policy, as the government's hands are tied unless it continues to increase the U.S. debt.
+In the long run, the high level of mandatory spending means a rigid and unresponsive fiscal policy, as the government's hands are tied unless it continues to increase the U.S. debt.
 This is a relentless drag on economic growth.

 The Discretionary Budget was $1.37 trillion.
-This was due to a budgeted 13 percent increase in non-Security spending to $695 billion.
+This was due to a budgeted 13% increase in non-Security spending to $695 billion.
 Spending for nearly all agencies was up across the board.
 The budget included $24 billion for jobs initiatives.
 This increase did not include the Economic Stimulus Bill funds, which had been moved to the Mandatory Budget.

 The Military Budget